Nowosad/nowosad/README.md

 ### Let's connect! 🤝

-I'm always interested in connecting with others who share my passion for geocomputation and spatial analysis.
+I am always interested in connecting with others who share my passion for geocomputation and spatial analysis.
 Feel free to reach out to me on <!--[Twitter](https://twitter.com/jakub_nowosad) or--> [Mastodon](https://fosstodon.org/@nowosad).
 You can also learn more about me and my work at [jakubnowosad.com](https://jakubnowosad.com) and [geocompx.org](https://geocompx.org/).

 <p align="center">
   <a href="https://ko-fi.com/nowosad"><img src="https://img.shields.io/badge/-Buy Me A Coffee-555555?style=for-the-badge&logo=buy-me-a-coffee&logoColor=white" alt="ko-fi"></a>